Kaduna River

 The Kaduna River is a tributary of the Niger River which flows for 550 km through Nigeria.
 It got its name from the crocodiles that lived in the river and surrounding area.
+Kaduna in the native dialect, Hausa, was the word for "crocodiles", while in the Nupe language territory, through which the southern section of the river flows, including its confluence with the Niger, the river is called Lavun.

+Course

-Kaduna in the native dialect, Hausa, was the word for "crocodiles".
-It starts in Plateau State on the Jos Plateau 29 km southwest of Jos town, flows through its namesake Kaduna State and through its capital Kaduna, and meets the Niger River in Niger State.
+The kaduna river starts from flowing northwest at its source in Plateau State on the Jos Plateau 29 km southwest of Jos town.
+It then flows into Kaduna State (which was named after the river) where it changes its flow-course into a southwesterly direction and cutting through its capital city of Kaduna which it divides into a northern and a southern section.
+The river continues into Niger State (which was named after the Niger river), shortly after which it is dammed, first at Shiroro, and then again at Zungeru, producing two fairly large reservoir lakes before making a sharp southern turn then flowing south to meet the Niger River at the confluence south of Bida.
 Most of its course passes through open savanna woodland, but its lower section has cut several gorges above its entrance into the extensive Niger floodplains.
 The river is used for fishing and transport of local produce.

 Pollution

 Urban and industrial wastes have been linked to elevated temperatures and heavy metal concentrations in the River Kaduna (Arah, 1985).
 Untreated industrial wastes that are carelessly dumped directly or indirectly into River Kaduna's inflow wastewaters have been determined to be a source of pollution.